Applications. From Healthcare to Artificial Intelligence.

 Wearable Technology.
 Wearing the Metaverse.

-Now that smartphones are widely adopted, wearable devices, smart headsets, and smart fabrics are the next big innovation, which will essentially place a persistent technology foundation on the human body that tracks and communicates passive and active activity information in real time.
+Now that smartphones are widely adopted, wearable devices, head-mounted display, and smart fabrics are the next big innovation, which will essentially place a persistent technology foundation on the human body that tracks and communicates passive and active activity information in real time.
 Whether the purpose is to stay fit and active, lose weight, be more organized, track your overall mental and physical health, or be entertained and communicate, the wearable will need to be strategically located on the body and designed to be worn comfortably and ergonomically empathetic with our daily activities.
-To achieve these objectives, 3dMD customer teams are using 3dMD to ergonomically design the device to actual subject body types and calibrate wear with the subject’s natural actions.
+To achieve these objectives, 3dMD customer teams are using 3dMD Real-World data to ergonomically design the device to actual subject body types and calibrate wear with the subject’s natural movement and actions.
 The progressive sequence of 3dMD images conveniently captures a subject’s movement to evaluate overall dynamic flow while wearing the device, as well as a single frame pose that may indicate a design refinement would improve the performance, comfort, and experience.
-This connected, intelligent, and immersive application is a natural evolution for 3dMD based on the early work by 3dMD customer design teams in the area of advanced prosthetics and performance sportswear.
+This connected, intelligent, and immersive application is a natural evolution for 3dMD based on the early work by 3dMD customer design teams in the area of advanced prosthetics, orthotics, and performance sportswear.
 Recently researchers have been evaluating the integration environment of Personal Protection Equipment (PPE) with smart headwear to provide safety combined with improved communication and information resources through XR projections.
 Wearable Technology includes… Smartwatches, Fitness Trackers, Sports watches, Head-Mounted Displays (VR headsets and AR smart glasses), Hearables, Consumer Health, Smart Clothing, etc.

 Human Factors | Anthropometric | Size and Fit

-XR | AR | VR.
-Populating the Metaverse.
+XR | AR | VR | MR. Training the Metaverse.

 XR interactivity and immersion can truly enhance communications to create a memorable user experience whether it is a shopper trying on a watch on her actual wrist; a soldier being trained how to respond to a dangerous situation; or a worker connecting to a conference room surrounded by other virtual colleagues.
-To ensure that the user feels transported to another situation or sees products within his/her own room, visual design of the virtual environment and user experience is key, which brings us to XR’s biggest challenge… creating convincing virtual environments.
-For some virtual environments, this will require the creation of life-like avatars that can participate with a user for minutes or even hours.
+To ensure that the user feels transported to another situation or sees products within his/her own room, visual design of the virtual environment and user experience is key, which brings us to XR’s biggest challenge… creating convincing virtual environments with humans.
+For some virtual environments, this will require the creation of life-like avatars that can participate with a user or a group of users for minutes or even hours.
 Sustainable engagements with others in the virtual environment will require avatars to effectively communicate and experience a range of emotions, which constantly sends signals from the face and body, in reaction to real-time stimuli and situations.
-To address this, 3dMD customer teams are building diverse human performance/emotion databases to use as avatar training sets.
-On a separate but related note, other 3dMD customer teams are building repositories of hand gesture information as this is proving to be an efficient way to control the UI.
+To address this, 3dMD customer teams are building diverse Real-World human performance/emotion databases to use as avatar training sets.
+On a separate but related note, other 3dMD customer teams are building Real-World repositories of hand gesture information as this is proving to be an efficient way to control the UI.
 They are tracking hand motion along with finger articulation so users can reach out and interact with objects in the virtual environment.

 Genetics | Biomarkers

 Preventative medicine takes a proactive approach to patient care by establishing an individual’s health and well-being prior to the need for acute interventional treatment.
-To support this important endeavor in today’s world, 3dMD customer teams are working to identify biomarkers that can help predict possible disease risk, facilitate early detection, and assist diagnostic classification to guide more effective treatment.
+To support this important endeavor in today’s world, 3dMD customer teams are working to identify biomarkers that can help flag possible disease risk, facilitate early detection, and assist diagnostic classification to guide more effective intervention and subsequent treatment.
 Supporting a personalized, preventive, and predictive approach, external Biomarkers related to the surface of the patient’s body are continuously being identified and studied.
 Over the years 3dMD customer teams in genetics and disease control research have published morphological structures on the body which can serve as a visual indication of a possible underlying condition.
 Being able to identify biomarkers on a 3dMD image taken during routine or remote appointments not only benefits the individual with possible early detection, but can lead to aggregate improvements in disease control for the community and in extreme cases lead to minimizing the risk of disability or premature death.